La Enseñanza Church: Description

 The central focus of the church is its main altar with altarpiece, flanked by two choirs.
 In the central section of the main altarpiece are images of the Holy Sacrament, the Our Lady of the Pillar, Ignatius of Loyola, and Benedict of Nursia.
 These sculptures are made from glue-soaked cloth.
 The church also has six side altarpieces, all of which are done in the 18th-century Mexican Churrigueresque style using estipite (inverted truncated pyramid) columns.

 The choirs of the church located on either side of the main altar.
 This was not the usual place for the choir; normally one choir would be placed above what is the entrance to the church.
 Since both are in the front of the church, lattice-work screens were placed to shield the nuns from the gaze of commoners during services.
-Above these choirs, enormous paintings depicting the Assumption of Mary and the Immaculate Conception were installed.
+Above these choirs, enormous paintings by Andrés López depicting the Assumption of Mary and the Immaculate Conception were installed.

 On the right side of the main altar, next to the railing of the choir below, is a small doorway through which the nuns received communion.
 The frame of this doorway is made of stone and is carved with two mermaids with their tails crossed, supporting an oval with a well, a symbol of wisdom.
 In the center of the door covering this window is an Eye of Providence surrounded by rays of light and foliage.

 The upper choir has an arch with bars decorated with iron foliage, in the center of which is the emblem of the Company of Mary Our Lady.
 The seats in this choir are the originals as is the organ.

 Other features of the church include two windows showing scenes from the Old Testament and an allegorical fresco of the Our Lady of the Pillar covering the vault.
 The pulpit contains four medallions, each with one of the Four Evangelists.
 Ten small wooden doors led to confessionals used by the nuns and the students of the convent.